-Within 60 NSW business days from the notification of results, the successful aggregators must that have an incentive funding deed signed by both parties:

-- confirm that they have ordered the number of vehicles included in their offer, by submitting for each customer: - purchase orders for the identified EVs that will be leased - a TCO gap report for the ordered EVs, with assumptions and supporting evidence, and including the estimated emissions abated based on the final mix of vehicles, and evidence for the renewable energy nominated by the customer for vehicle charging - o fleet structure information on each of the customers they will lease EVs to - sign-off declaration by the customer, confirming the number of EVs and smart chargers procured and the value of the incentive included in the leasing package.

-Individual fleets Aggregators The purchase order(s) cannot be dated from before the launch of the funding round.
 If the aggregator does not place the guaranteed number of EVs in the timeframe, the aggregator will be paid only for the vehicles they have converted.

 The final payment will be calculated by decreasing proportionally the total incentive requested in the bid on a per vehicle basis.

+However, if the successful aggregator converts less than 75% of the guaranteed number of vehicles, the Office may decide - at its discretion - to exclude the successful aggregator from the next round.

+If required, successful aggregators can include alternative EV models in the TCO gap report which is due with the purchase order(s).

+The TCO gap report will include the final volume and mix of vehicles and the new incentive dollar amount requested per tonne of CO2e abated.

-If the new \$ incentive requested per tonne of CO 2 e abated is higher than the amount requested in the bid, the payment per vehicle will be decreased proportionally to compensate for the difference.
-If the new \$ incentive requested per tonne of CO 2 e abated is lower or equal to the amount requested in the bid, no further adjustments will be required, and the full incentive payment initially requested will be made.
-The unallocated funds can be reallocated at the office's discretion and in a manner consistent with the published guidelines.
-Within 180 NSW business days from the notification of results, successful aggregators will need to provide evidence for each customer of: • registrations of the incentivised vehicles purchase of the smart base charging equipment (if applicable).
+If the new incentive dollar amount requested per tonne of CO2e abated is higher than the amount requested in the bid, the payment per vehicle will be decreased proportionally to compensate for the difference.

+If the new incentive dollar amount requested per tonne of CO2e abated is lower or equal to the amount requested in the bid, no further adjustments will be required, and the full incentive payment initially requested will be made.

+The unallocated funds can be reallocated at the Office's discretion and in a manner consistent with the published guidelines.

+Extensions to the 80 business day term may be granted at the Office's discretion, if there is a reasonable cause for the delay of PO(s)/leasing order(s) submissions and adequate evidence is provided.

+Step 10: Provide evidence for payment (continued)

+Individual fleets Aggregators Within 180 NSW business days from the notification of results, successful aggregators will need to provide evidence for each customer of: registrations of the incentivised vehicles purchase of the smart base charging equipment and/or CaaS contractual arrangement with details (if applicable).
+Proof for the base charging cannot be dated from before the launch of the funding round.
 The full list of information that successful aggregators must provide to receive payment is summarised in the 'Incentive funding deed' section of these guidelines.

+Step 11: Receive payment

-After receiving proof of registration and smart base charging equipment purchase information, the office will pay the incentive for the vehicles and the fixed amount for the smart base charging.
+After receiving proof of registration and smart base charging equipment purchase information, the Office will pay the incentive for the vehicles and the fixed amount for the smart base charging.